AntonioCuevaUrraco/nativescript-facebook-login/plugin/README.md

 TypeError: Cannot read property 'FacebookSdk' of undefined
 File: "/data/data/com.ladeezfirstmedia.ThisOrThat/files/app/tns_modules/nativescript-facebook-login/facebook-handler.js line: 9 column:16

+You can try to sync the platform tns livesync android

+You can try cleaning the platform.
+-remove the plugin
+-remove the platform
+-add the plugin
+-add the platform in that order

-As a workarround for now till the cause is found you can add the facebook sdk dependency manually by changing the build.gradle (platforms/android/build.gradle) like so:
+You can try to add manually the dependency change the build.gradle (platforms/android/build.gradle) like this:
 ```
 dependencies {
 	....